 Even Dogs in the Wild finds Ian Rankin’s most famous creation, Detective InspectorJohn Rebus doing what he does best, clashing with colleagues and criminals, drinking too much, and coming up against the darkest nature of human existence.

 Around the outskirts of his life, Rebus is changing.
 Once a policeman, always a policeman, it gets in the blood, give officers a sense of belonging, of going the extra mile.
-But as the investigation into the Judges’s death continues, it appears that he was the victim of a criminal turf war, and when Ger Cafferty, once one of Rebus’s sworn enemies returns to his life, they are no longer on opposite side of the law.
-There is a deep respect between both man, each recognising something of themselves in the other.
+As the investigation into the Judges’ death continues, it appears that he was the victim of a criminal turf war.
+When Ger Cafferty, once one of Rebus’s sworn enemies returns to his life, they are no longer on the opposite side of the law.
+There is a deep respect between both men, each recognising something of themselves in the other.

-This is a fine addition to Rebus’s ever evolving story, and shows how, now as an older man, he is no longer fit for active duty, but still has a lot to offer to his former paymasters.
+This is an excellent addition to Rebus’s ever-evolving story and shows how, as an older man, he is no longer fit for active duty, but still has a lot to offer to his former paymasters.